Life Cycle Events

 Brit Milah

 The Torah commands us to circumcise our newborn sons on the eight day of their new lives.
-This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
-Rabbi Sarah Mack can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.
+This powerful ceremony celebrates new life and brings our sons into Judaism’s sacred covenant.
+Rabbi Sarah Mack can put you in touch with a Mohel (ritual circumciser), help you understand the ceremony, and co-officiate, along with the Mohel.

 Baby Naming/Simchat Bat

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant and confers upon her a Hebrew name.
-Rabbi Sarah Mack can help you think through and design this ceremony.
+Rabbi Sarah Mack can help you design this ceremony.

-Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
-As son or daughter of the commandments, you commit yourself to be proud membership in our ancient people.
+B Mitzvah students are moving from childhood to adulthood.
+B Mitzvahs commit themselves to be proud members of our ancient people.

 Wedding